 Ongoing & Upcoming

-Start with Art – We are proud to announce that Indianapolis Movement Arts Collective has been asked to perform at this year’s Start with Art luncheon on August 31st, hosted by the Arts Council of Indianapolis.
+Start with Art, August 2018 – We were thrilled to perform at 2018’s Start with Art luncheon on August 31st, hosted by the Arts Council of Indianapolis.
 Start with Art celebrates the vibrant Indy art community and its supporters; local artists, educators, and others making an impact through the ARTI Awards.
-Come and celebrate with US!
+We were at hit!

-Night Out Program – Continuing to cement our partnership with the Martin Luther King Center, Lauren Curry leads the Night Out program, which is generously funded by the GPD Group Employees’ Foundation and seeks to supplement the humanities learning in School 43, attended by most of the MLK students.
-Up to 10 students accompanied by a parent or guardian will attend 3 cultural events in Indianapolis, creating opportunities for child and adult to engage around the arts, think critically about what they see and engage in rich discussions.
+The Night Out Program, Summer 2018 – This summer, Lauren Curry, Director of Development and Community Engagement for IMAC, continued to cement our partnership with the Martin Luther King Center.
+Lauren Curry led The Night Out Program, generously funded by the GPD Group Employees’ Foundation.
+This program sought to supplement the humanities learning in School 43, attended by most of the MLK students.
+Up to 10 students accompanied by a parent or guardian attended 3 cultural events in Indianapolis, creating opportunities for both child and adult to engage around the arts and think critically about what they saw by engaging in rich discussions.

 Spotlight Indy, April 2018 – IMAC and NoExit Performance presented an excerpt from Dinner: A Romance in 4 Courses, directed by Lauren Curry and originally produced by NoExit Performance in February of 2018.
 Spotlight Indy is an annual benefit performance that raises money for HIV prevention throughout Indiana.